fmtlib/fmt/README.rst

 from `format-benchmark <https://github.com/fmtlib/format-benchmark>`_
 tests compile time and code bloat for nontrivial projects.
-It generates 100 translation units and uses ``printf()`` or its alternative five times in each to simulate a medium sized project.
+It generates 100 translation units and uses ``printf()`` or its alternative five times in each to simulate a medium-sized project.
 The resulting executable size and compile time (Apple LLVM version 8.1.0 (clang-802.0.42), macOS Sierra, best of three) is shown in the following tables.